mariofouad/alx-pre_course/README.md

-My first readme for the full stack developing program
+My first readme for the full stack program